assaferan/ModFrmGL2/README.md

 Quick Start
 -----------
-Simply run the following line in magma: (from the main directory -  package) load "./Geometry/ModSym/tests.m";
+Simply run the following line in magma: (from the main directory -  ModFrmGL2) AttachSpec("ModFrmGL2.spec");

 This attaches the package to your runnning magma session.